Important information

 Fixed income

-Results as of September 30, 2024.
+Results as of December 31, 2024.
 Past results are not predictive of results in future periods.
-Current and future results may be lower or higher than those shown.
-Prices and returns will vary, so investors may lose money.
-Investing for short periods makes losses more likely.
 For current information and month–end results, visit capitalgroup.com.
 Composite returns reflect changes, if any, in the underlying fund allocations over the model’s lifetime.
 Underlying funds may have been added or removed during a model’s lifetime.
 Rebalancing is performed in accordance with the investment adviser’s strategic asset allocation views for the model.
 Please refer to capitalgroup.com/advisor/investments/ model-portfolios.htm for historical underlying fund allocations.
 Composite net results are calculated by subtracting an annual 3% fee (which is equal to or higher than the highest actual model portfolio wrap fee charged by a program sponsor) from the gross composite monthly returns, which are net of underlying mutual fund fees and expenses.
 Composite gross results are net of underlying mutual fund fees and expenses and gross of any advisory fees charged by model providers.
 Results would have been lower if such fees had been deducted.
 Results and results-based figures shown are preliminary and subject to change.

 Investments are not FDIC–insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.